THE LONGEST ODDS

 Featured in Rowing Magazine

-Featured by USRowing
+Featured on USRowing

+Great book!
 Very inspiring and very humbling at the same time.
 Even if you are not and are not planning to be an Olympic athlete you get inspired by the hard work and dedication these guys put into their dream.
 And this is something that I think everyone can take away.
+But it’s not just the great story, the writing and the pictures help bring the dream and the struggle alive in a very personal way.
+You feel and hope with the athletes and get disappointed when they have setbacks.
+Very much recommended, no matter whether you are into rowing or not.

-Creating the Longest Odds
+Creating The Longest Odds

 I’m not sure I appreciated how special my time with the National Team was.
 I’m not sure any of us did.
+But now, many years later, after we’ve all scattered and gone our separate ways, it’s hard not to get sentimental.

 I arrived at the National Team Training Center at Mercer Lake in New Jersey during the summer of 2006, with the ambition of creating an intimate photo essay depicting what it really takes to get to the Olympics.